 Vaccine hesitancy and misinformation

 Vaccine hesitancy and misinformation is not a new phenomenon, but its importance surged as a result of the COVID-19 pandemic.
 The spread of rumours and “fake news” about COVID-19 vaccines across social media, has been found to affect people’s intentions to get vaccinated — leading to increased infection rates, as well as greater divisions across society.

 Employers are in a prime position to tackle these issues.
-They are a trusted source of information and can provide health education and promote vaccination programs to employees.
+They are a trusted source of information and can provide health education and promote vaccination programmes to employees.

 Firstly, they must listen to their workforce to gain an idea of what barriers might be preventing people from getting vaccinated.
-Secondly, they should design a communications programme that addresses these barriers and educates all employees about the benefits of vaccination.
-Finally, they can provide paid time off work for employees to attend vaccination centres, or even set up their own on-site vaccination programs.
+Secondly, they should design a communications program that addresses these barriers and educates all employees about the benefits of vaccination.
+Finally, they can provide paid time off work for employees to attend vaccination centres, or even set up their own on-site vaccination programmes.

 MMB’s Health on Demand report 2023 found that violent crime – including workplace violence – is a major concern for employees across the world.
 Employees in growth markets such as Latin America, are particularly impacted, with people are worried about their personal safety, as well as that of their family.

 Employers are in a unique position to help support employees who have such concerns.
 Many are taking actions, including: